Gordon User Guide: Storage Overview

 Users cannot write directly to the /oasis/scratch/$USER directory and must instead write to one of the two subdirectories listed above.

-The former is created at the start of a job and should be used for applications that require a shared scratch space or need more storage than can be provided by the flash drives.
-As users can only access the scratch space after the job starts, executables and other input data can be copied here from the user's home directory.
+The former is created at the start of a job and should be used for applications that require a shared scratch space or need more storage than can be provided by the flash disks.
+Because users can only access this scratch space after the job starts, executables and other input data must be copied here from the user's home directory from within a job's batch script.
 Unlike SSD scratch storage, the data stored in Lustre scratch is not purged immediately after job completion.
 Instead, users will have time after the job completes to copy back data they wish to retain to their projects directories, home directories, or to their home institution.

-The latter is intended for medium-term storage, but is subject to purge with a minimum of five days notice if it begins to approach capacity.
+The latter is intended for medium-term storage outside of running jobs, but is subject to purge with a minimum of five days notice if it begins to approach capacity.

 Note that both directories ($PBS_JOBID and temp_project) are part of the same file system and therefore served by the same set of OSSs.
 User jobs can read or write to either location with the same performance.
 To avoid the overhead of unnecessary data movement, read directly from temp_project rather than copying to the $PBS_JOBID directory.
 Similarly, files that should be retained after completion of a job should be written directly to temp_project.